 Other services like Networking costs, Management and Governance costs, Security, Identity, and Compliance costs add up to the overall spending.

-The great thing about AWS is that it offers flexibility in services and pricing.
-This can help you better manage costs and significantly reduce them without affecting the performance and capacity of the service.
+The great thing about AWS is its flexibility in services and pricing.
+This can help you better manage costs and significantly reduce them without affecting the service’s performance and capacity.

 - Analyze the cost allocation.
 It’s easy to find out AWS’ pricing using AWS Cost Explorer.
 It helps you view and analyze which AWS services you use and how much they cost.

-- Identify the top accounts with the highest costs using the “monthly costs by linked account” report.
-Then, find out the services contributing to these costs with the “monthly costs by service” report.
+- The “monthly costs by linked account” report identifies the top accounts with the highest costs.
+Then, the “monthly costs by service” report identifies the services contributing to these costs.

 - You can use the hourly and resource level granularity and tags to identify cost-saving areas.